Azure/azureml-template/README.md

 Modify all actions and files for your scenario.
 By default:

-- `smoke` is used to check code format
+- `smoke` runs on every PR and push to `main` to check code format
-- `run-workflows` runs the example ml workflow every two hours
+- `run-workflows` runs the example ml workflow every two hours and push/PR to `main`
 - `cleanup` runs daily and can be used to cleanup AML resources